brucemack/hello-obd2/README.md

 Hardware
 ========

+(Please see [this related project](https://github.com/brucemack/iso9141-interface) for more information about the hardware implementation.)

 This interface uses the Teensy 3.2.
 The Teensy processor is helpful here because it supports more than one hardware serial port.